11 Apr 13 Points on Extradition Italy - Mexico

 The surrender of the extradited may be delayed or postponed, or as the International Treaty calls it, deferred, this occurs because the individual who intends to extradite has to respond to a criminal process or is otherwise obliged to serve a sentence for a crime different from the one that caused the extradition.
 In the cases in which, with the absence of the extradited in the nation in which he was, there were negative effects for his creditors, the extradition may also be deferred.

 It is up to the discretion and consideration of the requested State to determine the real denigration or not to the interests of the creditors.
-This special treatment in the delivery of the extradited that appears in the Treaty can be used by lawyers, to save time and reach the necessary elements that facilitate the request of his client.
+This special treatment in the delivery of the extradited contained in the Treaty can be used by lawyers, to save time and reach the necessary elements that facilitate the request of their client.

 4- Granting and denial of extradition.